memfault/interrupt/_posts/2019-04-18-zero-to-main-1.md

 2. Relocatable code must be copied over
 3. More complex memory layouts can add a few copy / zero loops

-We'll talk about all of those in future posts.
+We'll cover all of them in future posts.
 But before that, we'll talk about how the magical memory region variables come about, how our `Reset_Handler`'s address ends up at `0x00000004`, and how to write a linker script in our next post!